Vivica A. Fox, 56, Flashes Booty In Blue Thong Bathing Suit

 Vivica A. Fox is showing off her incredible curves while vacationing in Mexico.
 The actress looked to be having some fun in the sun as she showed off plenty of skin in a brand new Instagram update on Monday.

 In the sexy shots, Vivica, 56, opted to flash her booty in a blue thong bathing suit.
-The swimwear featured thin straps that showed off her muscular biceps and shoulders.
+The swimwear featured thin straps that showed off her toned biceps and shoulders.
 It also featured a scooped neckline that put her ample cleavage on full display.

 The one-piece fit snugly around her slim midsection and was cut high over her curvy hips.
 However, it was the thong bottoms that stole the show and drew attention to her pert posterior.
 She accessorized the look with a pair of large hoop earrings, a bracelet on her wrist, and some reflective sunglasses.